Algorithms and Theory for Supervised Gradual Domain Adaptation: Related Work

-\paragraph{Gradual domain adaptation}~~ Many real-world applications involve data that come in sequence and are continuously shifting. \citet{hoffman14} addresses with data from continuously evolving distribution with a novel unsupervised manifold-based adaptation method.
-Following works \citep{gadermayr2018gradual,wulfmeier2018incremental,bobu2018adapting} also proposed unsupervised approaches for this variant of gradual domain adaptation with unsupervised algorithms. \citet{kumar2020understanding} studied the problem of adapting to an unseen target domain with shifting training domains.
+\paragraph{Gradual domain adaptation}~~ Many real-world applications involve data that come in sequence and are continuously shifting.
+This first attempt addresses the setting where data from continuously evolving distribution with a novel unsupervised manifold-based adaptation method \citep{hoffman14}.
+Following works \citet{gadermayr2018gradual,wulfmeier2018incremental,bobu2018adapting} also proposed unsupervised approaches for this variant of gradual domain adaptation with unsupervised algorithms.
+The first to study the problem of adapting to an unseen target domain with shifting training domains is \citet{kumar2020understanding}.
 Their result features the first theoretical guarantee for unsupervised gradual domain adaptation with a self-training algorithm and highlights that learning with a gradually shifting domain can be potentially much more beneficial than a Direct Adaptation.
 The work provides a theoretical understanding of the effectiveness of empirical tricks such as regularization and label sharpening.
 However, they are obtained under rather stringent assumptions.
 They assumed that the label distribution remains unchanged while the varying class conditional probability between any two consecutive domains has bounded $W_\infty$ Wasserstein distance, which only covers a limited number of cases.
 Moreover, the loss functions are restricted to be the hinge loss and ramp loss while the classifier is restricted to be linear.
-This result is later extended by \citet{chen2020self} with linear classifiers and Gaussian spurious features.
+Under these assumptions, the final learning error is bounded by $O(\exp(T)\alpha_0)$, where $T$ is the horizon length and $\alpha_0$ is the initial learning error on the initial domain.
+This result is later extended by \citet{chen2020self} with linear classifiers and Gaussian spurious features and improved by concurrent independent work \citet{wang2022understanding} to $O(\alpha_0 + T)$ in the setting of unsupervised gradual domain adaptation.
 The theoretical advances are complemented by recent empirical success in gradual domain adaptation.
-Recent works \cite{chen2021gradual} extends the unsupervised gradual domain adaptation problem to the case where intermediate domains are not already available. \cite{abnar2021gradual,sagawa2021extending} provides the first comprehensive benchmark and datasets for both supervised and unsupervised gradual domain adaptation.
+Recent work \citet{chen2021gradual} extends the unsupervised gradual domain adaptation problem to the case where intermediate domains are not already available. \citet{abnar2021gradual} and \citet{sagawa2021extending} provide the first comprehensive benchmark and datasets for both supervised and unsupervised gradual domain adaptation.